GDP-ADMIN/codehub/azure-ai/README.md

         }
     }
     </pre>

-**Notes** : Execution time will take about 2 to 5 minutes depending your internet connection

 ## (Optional) Test the Deployed Model
 If you want to run model_testing.py by changing the prompting, you can follow this flow.